AlirezaSamari/Physics-Informed-Real-Time-LBM-Collision-Operator-Learner/README.md

-# Real-Time-LBM-Collision-Operator-Learning
-A Framework to Online Learning the LBM Collision Operator via Neural Network.
+# A Framework for Online Learning of the Lattice Boltzmann Method's Collision Operator Using Neural Networks